Charge pumping with strong spin-orbit coupling: Fermi surface breathing, Berry curvature, and higher harmonic generation: Abstract

 \section{Abstract}

 Spin and charge pumping induced by a precessing magnetization has been instrumental to the development of spintronics.
-Nonetheless, most theoretical studies so far treat the spin-orbit coupling as a perturbation, which disregards the dynamical competition between exchange and spin-orbit fields.
-In this work, based on Keldysh formalism and Wigner expansion, we develop an adiabatic theory of spin and charge pumping adapted to multiorbital systems with arbitrary spin-orbit coupling.
+Nonetheless, most theoretical studies so far treat the spin-orbit coupling as a perturbation, which disregards the competition between exchange and spin-orbit fields.
+In this work, based on Keldysh formalism and Wigner expansion, we develop an adiabatic theory of spin and charge pumping adapted to systems with arbitrary spin-orbit coupling.
 We apply this theory to the magnetic Rashba gas and magnetic graphene cases and discuss the pumped ac and dc current.
-We show that the pumped current possesses both intrinsic and extrinsic contributions, akin to the magnetic damping.
-In addition, we find that higher harmonics can be generated under large angle precession and we propose a couple of experimental setups where such an effect could be experimentally observed.
+We show that the pumped current possesses both intrinsic (Berry curvature-driven) and extrinsic (Fermi surface breathing-driven) contributions, akin to magnetic damping.
+In addition, we find that higher harmonics can be generated under large-angle precession and we propose a couple of experimental setups where such an effect can be experimentally observed.